June 13, 2025 (6mo ago) — last updated December 20, 2025 (4d ago)

 Your Practical Roadmap to Efficiency Measurement Success

-Phase One: Quick Wins and Early Momentum
+Phase One: Quick Wins and Early Momentum (30–60 days)

-• Identify 2-3 key areas for improvement: Where do you suspect the biggest time-wasters are?
+• Identify 2–3 key areas for improvement.

 Phase Two: Building a Sustainable System